-Home control modules are available as accessories sold through your satellite dealer or the accessories order form at the back of this book.
+Home Control modules are available as accessories and may be purchased through your satellite dealer or the accessories order form at the back of this book.

 Keep track of devices by assigning a label.

 4. Use the arrow buttons and OK to select the house and module codes that match the device's remote module and label the module.
 Select Save Setup to complete the setup.